xcore/sc_xtcp/doc/slicekit_quickstart/quickstart.rst

 If the demo does not work try the following:

-  * Ensure the sliceKIT Ethernet Slice is connected to the CIRCLE connector of the core board.
+  * Ensure the Ethernet Slice Card is connected to the CIRCLE connector of the core board.
   * Ensure the slice network cable is fully connected.
 There are activity LEDs next to the ethernet connector that should illuminate if connected.
-  * Ensure that both the PC and Ethernet Slice are connected to the same network and can route to each other.
+  * Ensure that both the PC and Ethernet Slice card are connected to the same network and can route to each other.
 If you are using a dynamically allocated address, make sure your DHCP server is configured correctly.
 If using a static address, make sure your PC